d-s-g/d-s-g.github.io/_posts/2018-1-1-golang-docker-cli.md

 }
 ```

-Now when we run our --init flag to the cli, we can build new containers with the docker api and build new contianers easily and efficiently.
+Now when we run our --init flag to the cli, we can build new containers with the docker api in an easy and efficient manner..